Image credit: Salford City Roosters

 On March 15th, construction work for rugby league club Salford City Roosters’ new clubhouse began.
 A tweet from the Roosters’ twitter announced the beginning of the building work.

 Great news for the Roosters!

 — SalfordCityRoosters (@SalfordRoosters) March 15, 2021

-The current clubhouse is located on a piece of land on Hallsworth Road, separate to the pitches, and is going to be used to develop social housing.
+The current clubhouse is on Hallsworth Road, separate to the pitches, and is going to be used to develop social housing.

-I spoke to Chris Irwin, Chairman of the club, to find out more about the new clubhouse and the future of the Roosters’ club.
+Chris Irwin, chairman of the club, tells us more about the new clubhouse and the future of the Roosters’ club.

 Fans of the team are delighted that the new clubhouse is on its way.
 One fan replied: “Fantastic News, really glad to hear the old place is getting a facelift!
 Hopefully once this whole Covid thing is over and the work is finished I can get over the border to get a catch up take in a game?!!”

 Gill Hughes, a parent of one of the players and an active figure of the club, said: “It’s been a long time coming and its a much-needed resource…the old clubhouse put people off…the new one will be much better to reach out to the community.”

 The team continues to raise funds for its clubhouse.
 They aim to raise £20,000 from their GoFundMe.

 Anyone looking to donate to the building of the Salford City Roosters’ new clubhouse can find their GoFundMe page here.